Hormone Therapy (HT)

 What are the risks of taking menopausal hormone therapy (HT)?

-What are some cautions about menopausal hormone therapy (HT)?
+What are the risks of menopausal hormone therapy (HT)?

-• Taking HT may slightly increase your risk for heart disease, breast cancer, blood clots, and stroke.
+• Starting HT later in menopause.
+This may increase the risk of heart disease, breast cancer, blood clots, stroke, dementia, urinary incontinence, and gallbladder disease.

 • Could be pregnant.

-• Have a personal history of pulmonary embolism, deep vein thrombosis, heart attack, or stroke.
+• Have a personal history of blood clots, heart attack, or stroke.

 • Have vaginal bleeding from an unknown cause.